ubaidahmadceh/ubaidahmadceh/README.md

 ### Hey there! 👋

-I am Ubaid, working as an AI Engineer for the past two years in startup ecosystems and have been actively contributing to cutting-edge AI projects.
+I am Ubaid, working as an AI Engineer in startup ecosystems and have been actively contributing to cutting-edge AI projects.

 You can take a quick look at my work/portfolio on my YouTube Channel: @UBprogrammer